AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_User.md

 ## `Get User's Preferences`

-Get preferences from a User.
+Get preferences from a user.
 User preferences can be any valid
             JSON object.
-A common use case is to store UI preferences for the User.
+A common use case is to store UI preferences for the user.

 ### Request